-The Normal Accidents Theory was preceded by Cohen's Garbage-Can Model (Cohen et al., 1972, Davis et al., 1988), which presented an earlier recognition that organisations have high degrees of uncertainty, leading to ill-defined or competing preferences, ambiguous goals, unclear technology and fluid patterns of stakeholders' involvement in the decision-making process.
+The Normal Accidents Theory is preceded by Cohen's Garbage-Can Model (Cohen et al., 1972, Davis et al., 1988), which presented an earlier recognition that organisations have high degrees of uncertainty, leading to ill-defined or competing preferences, ambiguous goals, unclear technology and fluid patterns of stakeholders' involvement in the decision-making process.
 While the Garbage Can theory indicates that major accidents will happen because organisational behaviour is extremely complex and unpredictable, the Normal Accidents Theory limits the inevitability of disasters to systems where complexity and tight coupling are observed.
-Though both theories share an unenthusiastic view of the human capacity to predict and control hazards, some distinct (and useful) elements can be extracted from them: the former clearly points towards organisational matters as the root-cause of catastrophes, while the latter blames technological aspects, albeit assuming that it could be somehow mitigated by a particular type of military organisation.
+Though both theories share an unenthusiastic view of the human capacity to predict and control hazards, yet some distinct (and useful) elements can be extracted from them: the former clearly points towards organisational matters as the root-cause of catastrophes, while the latter blames technological aspects, albeit assuming that it could be somehow mitigated by a particular type of military organisation.

-Taleb's book The Black Swan - The Impact of the Highly Improbable (2007) coined a popular and wide-reaching concept (Aven, 2015, Aven 2013, Paté-Cornell, 2012) to explain the occurrence of major accidents.
+Taleb's book The Black Swan - The Impact of the Highly Improbable (2007) minted a popular and wide-reaching concept (Aven, 2015, Aven 2013, Paté-Cornell, 2012) to explain the occurrence of major accidents.
 He refers to events with extreme impacts as Black Swans, considering them as highly improbable events (or outliers) which are not prospectively foreseeable.
-His celebrated analogy was based on the fact that people in the "old world" only knew white-feathered swans before the English arrival in Australia, where the sight of a black swan came as a surprise.
+His celebrated analogy was based on the fact that people only knew white-feathered swans before the English arrival in Australia, where the sight of a black swan came as a surprise.
 He concludes that predictions based on historical data cannot anticipate outliers, claiming that the usual focus on standard operations disregards the extreme or uncertain.
 According to his views, the dynamics in high-technology domains are far more complicated than can be anticipated, and conducting laborious pre-analysis and validation based on probabilistic modelling should be ruled out, as it has little effect in terms of major hazards control (or black swans prevention!).

-It is worth noticing that many widespread accident causation theories appear to consider the understanding of all complex interactions leading to major accidents during the operation of high-risk industrial facilities as a significant challenge still to overcome.
-According to this approach, objectives and preferences are being randomly defined, technologies are not fully understood by managers and workers, complex interactions leading to major accidents are not predictable and stakeholders' groups are fluctuating during the facility's lifecycle.
+It is worth to notice that many widespread accident causation theories appear to consider the successful operation of a high-risk industrial facility as a matter of good fortune, since major accidents are perceived to have a chaotic nature.
+According to this approach, preferences are being randomly defined, technologies are not fully understood by managers and workers, complex interactions leading to major accidents are not predictable and stakeholders' groups are fluctuating.

 Conversely, researchers on High Reliability Organisations (Roberts, 1990, Grabowski & Roberts, 1997, La Porte & Consolini, 1998) address cases where organisations managing operations with high potential for disasters achieved excellent levels of reliability for long periods of time, appearing to function better than others.
 Based on the observation of success cases, they believe that it is possible to recognise scientific methods to sustain a nearly error-free operation, even in very hazardous environments.
-It is worth noticing that the examples used to ratify the High Reliability

-Organisations principles include nuclear power stations, putting it in sharp contrast with the Normal Accidents Theory.
+It is worth noticing that the examples used to ratify the High Reliability Organisations principles include nuclear power stations, putting it in sharp contrast with the Normal Accidents Theory.
 According to Perrow (1984), these are precisely the sort of facility susceptible to unavoidable failures, and thus society should consider abandoning it at once.